SWMFsoftware/BATSRUS/README.md

 Copyright (C) 2002 Regents of the University of Michigan, portions used with permission.
-For more information, see the [website](http://csem.engin.umich.edu/tools/swmf).
+For more information, see http://csem.engin.umich.edu/tools/swmf

 This document outlines how to install the stand-alone BATSRUS code on your system and how to create and access the documentation.